 Brushless motor technology makes it possible to achieve these specifications.
 Such motors combine high reliability with high efficiency, and for a lower cost in comparison with brush motors.
 This paper describes the use of a Brushless DC Motor (BLDC).
-Although the brushless characteristic can be applied to several kinds of motors - AC synchronous motors, stepper motors, switched reluctance motors, AC induction motors - the BLDC motor is conventionally defined as a permanent magnet synchronous motor with a trapezoidal Back EMF waveform shape.
+Although the brushless characteristic can be apply to several kinds of motors - AC synchronous motors, stepper motors, switched reluctance motors, AC induction motors - the BLDC motor is conventionally defined as a permanent magnet synchronous motor with a trapezoidal Back EMF waveform shape.
 Permanent magnet synchronous machines with trapezoidal Back-EMF and (120 electrical degrees wide) rectangular stator currents are widely used as they offer the following advantages first, assuming the motor has pure trapezoidal Back EMF and that the stator phases commutation process is accurate, the mechanical torque developed by the motor is constant; secondly, the Brushless DC drives show a very high mechanical power density.
+This application report covers the 280x controllers and some system considerations to get out high performances from a BLDC motor drive.